arpitpatawat/LiveLine/README.md

 - [Daksh Paleria](https://github.com/dakshp07/)

 </br>
-If you :heart: this repo please :star: this.
+If you :heart: this repo, then please :star: this.